 The interface for scanning documents includes toggles for manual and automatic shutter along with a selection of image filters, like Color, Grayscale, Black & White and Photo.

-In some apps, you can position the pointer at your desired insertion point, then right-click to select the Take Photo or Scan Documents option from the contextual popup menu.
+In some apps, you can position the pointer at your desired insertion point, then right-click to select the option to take a photo or scan a doc from the contextual popup menu.

 The interface for scanning documents with Continuity Camera